-Jerry Hammond, who built a few bridges in Cowley County, Kansas, (as well as, apparently, Oklahoma) appears to have stuck with smaller spans with smaller stones.
+Jerry Hammond, who built a few bridges in Cowley County, Kansas, (as well as, apparently, Oklahoma) tended to stick with smaller spans with smaller stones.
 Jerry Hammond seemed to use liberal doses of mortar.
-On the Thompson Bridge, which he built, the arch ring faces are leveled off and do not use precision cut stones; instead, mortar and stone chips make the angles even on the arch face.
-The Stewart Bridge, the only other bridge of his remaining in Cowley, is also a small span, but he did not take as much time trimming the stones.
-In both cases, he seems to have relied on stone chips extensively to help shim up stones.
+The arch ring on his bridges, while the faces are frequently leveled off, do not use precision cut stones; instead, mortar and stone chips make the angles even on the arch face.

 C. C. Jamison

 C. C. Jamison built numerous bridges in Butler County, Kansas.
 He seemed to favor the Roman arch as a general rule, though not always.
 The masonry on his bridges is inevitably an excellent fit, usually consisting of random-sized stones that are trimmed precisely to fit well against their neighbors.

 Curiously, the arch rings on some of his bridges consist of rectangular blocks with the long side used along the arch ring; typically rectangular stones are placed on end in most stone arch bridge construction, which Jamison did in some cases.
 The choice was likely determined by the nature of the local stones being used.